rijkvp/Rust-Game-2020/README.md

 ## Goal

 We are going to create something in the Rust Programming language.
-We haven't diceded anything else yet.
+We haven't decided anything else yet.